KieranNicklas/ms-project-1-champion-cycles/README.md

 4. Code used from Code Institute "Love Running" walkthrough for Contact Us page and Social Media icons.

 5. Credit to W3Schools for detailing how to create a thumbnail for videos for Support page https://www.w3schools.com/howto/howto_css_thumbnail.asp

+6. Credit to W3Docs for detailing how to link anchors to divs in other pages.
+This allowed the creation of the link between the "Enquire Now" option on the Range page to connect to the "Contact Us" on the Home page. https://www.w3docs.com/snippets/html/how-to-create-an-anchor-link-to-jump-to-a-specific-part-of-a-page.html

+7. Credit to W3Schools for detailing how to disable options for the Home page Contact Us section https://www.w3schools.com/tags/att_option_disabled.asp